Security Considerations for WebViews

 EXAMPLE: OAuth

-Using a WebView where the host app can intervene for a OAuth flow is discouraged
+Using a WebView where the host app can inject JavaScript for a OAuth flow is strongly discouraged and sometimes blocked by auth providers.

 7. Comparison Table